 Rosa Scott performances as a soloist and chamber musician have given her the opportunity to appear in master classes and lectures given by world-renowned artists such as Vladimir Feldsman, Mischa Dichter, John Perry, Arthur Pizarro, Glenn Dicterow, Daniel Epstein, Ursula Oppens, Donald Berman, Seymour Bernstein, Joaquin Achucarro, Mark Durand, Julian Martin, Robert McDonald, Ann Schein, Paul Posnak, Frank Cooper and Isaac Stern.
 She has also been awarded scholarships to participate in such noted music festivals as Marguess International Music Festival in Switzerland, the Gijón Festival in Spain, the International Institute for Young Musicians in Kansas City, the Aspen Music Festival in Colorado and the International Keyboard Institute and Festival at Mannes School in New York.

 The pianist Elena Ichikawa at the National Conservatory of Music in Peru was Rosa's first teacher in her home city of Lima.
 After she moved to the United States she was given the opportunity to study with such celebrated teachers as Susan Starr, Roberta Rust, Kemal Gekic and Nina Svetlanova.
 She also spent two years in Italy studying with the French pianist Marylene Mouquet and the Italian pianist Sergio Perticaroli.
 While living there she was awarded a music grant by the province of Rome.
 Upon her return to New York she received two scholarships from the Marion and Eubie Blake scholarship award and the Steinhardt department at NYU to continue her studies in piano performance with Professor Miyoko Lotto.
 She attended the Manhattan School of Music and New York University for her Master's degree and she was awarded a full scholarship to study with Dr. Jonathan Bass at The Boston Conservatory where she received a post graduate diploma in performance.
 In 2010 she married brilliant pianist Marion Scott and moved to Miami where she studied under scholarship in the Artist Diploma program at the Frost School of Music with professor Tian-Ying.
-Together with her husband, she is co-director of the Miami Music Series in Palmetto Bay.
-She is the Music Director at Holy Rosary - St. Richard Catholic Church, Assistant Organist at Our Lady of Lourdes Catholic Church and faculty member at the Frost Preparatory School of Music at the University of Miami.
+Together with her husband, she was the co-director of the Miami Music Series in Palmetto Bay from 2011 - 2015 and currently they are staff members of the Frost Young Artists International Piano Competition at the University of Miami where she is also a faculty member at the Frost Preparatory.
+In addition to her artistic endeavors as a pianist, she serves as Music Director/Organist/Cantor at Holy Rosary - St. Richard Catholic Church and Assistant to the Music Director at Our Lady of Lourdes Catholic Church.